lilli-bot/Froschwanderung/README.md

 ## How to Use?

+The rough steps of using this app are the following:

+1. Load in your images
+2. Install all dependencies for the app
+3. Spin up the app and let your users input their preferences
+4. Stop the app and process the created data into a database.
+5. Query the database to gain insights about how your images fared.

+### Loading in your images

+First, you need images to display.
+Load your images as .png files into the `./flask_app/static/frogs/` folder.
+It is called `frogs/` for legacy reasons.
+TODO: Rename the folder to something more general?
+The file names (without extension) will become the titles of the images (i.e. their only identifier).
+So choose them wisely.

-### Prerequisites
+### Installation

 This repository assumes you have Python > 3.9, homebrew and Docker, as well as Docker Compose installed on your machine.

-### Installation

 The `make install` command needs to be executed once after you have cloned this repository to your local machine.
 It creates a python virtual environment called `venv` in the `venv/` folder in your working directory and activates it.